Check your cancellation options

 Choose activities and book tours under favorable conditions

-- Avoid potentially crowded places like popular mountains, and instead enjoy the scenery while hiking.
+- Do you want to avoid potentially crowded places?
+Choose quiet times (early morning or late afternoon) for popular places like mountain tops.
+And consider to enjoy the scenery while hiking instead.
 Please find suggestions for corona-friendly activities here.

-- If you want to book tours, it’s good to know that some tour operators now offer more favorable cancellation conditions, allowing you to pay later or present vouchers for later travel dates.
-Here are some examples:
+- If you want to book tours, it’s good to know that some tour operators offer more favorable cancellation conditions.
+For example, they allow you to pay later or cancel on short notice.
+Check conditions for the trip and the tour operator you're interested in.

 Dine and shop on quiet locations

-If you dine out, try to find quieter locations and quieter times.
 You may also shop for your own food.
 Swiss supermarkets have a wide selection of products, suitable for nearly any taste or diet.
-When shopping, pay attention to social distancing rules.

 Are you traveling on a budget?
 Find our tips to save money here.